How to do an unedged manicure

 The first thing everyone pays attention to is manicure on women's hands.
-Therefore, a frequent manicure procedure is very important for the handles to remain well-groomed, beautiful, without burrs and overgrown cuticles.
-In this article, you will learn the advantages of the European procedure and its step-by-step implementation.
+Therefore, frequent manicure procedures are very important to ensure that the hands remain well-groomed, beautiful, without hangnails and overgrown cuticles.
+In this article you will learn the advantages of the European procedure and its step-by-step execution.

 Unedged manicure at home

-European manicure or, as it is also called, unedged, differs from the rest in that the skin around the marigold is pushed back with an orange stick, and is not cut off with nail tweezers.
-In this case, the nail itself is polished, polished, and the carousel is softened by special means.
-At the moment, a fairly large number of the fair sex have switched to this type of manicure and are increasingly giving preference to it.
-Why is that?
+European manicure or, as it is also called, unedged, differs from the others in that the skin around the nail is pushed back with an orange stick, rather than cut off with nail clippers.
+At the same time, the nail itself is polished, polished, and the nail is softened using special products.
+At the moment, quite a large number of representatives of the fair sex have switched to this type of manicure and are increasingly giving preference to it.
+Why?
 This procedure has many advantages:

-- unedged manicure can be done independently at home;
+- unedged You can do a manicure yourself at home;

 - suitable for sensitive skin;

-- much safer than edged, since you cannot cut off anything superfluous and introduce any infection;
+- much safer than edged, since you cannot cut off anything unnecessary and introduce any infection;

 - there is no pain;